 Not to mention the numerous references to Michael's beloved Whose Line Is It Anyway? and Saturday Night Live, when the stars of both have appeared as characters on the show, such as Charles "Chip" Esten, Tim Meadows, David Koechner and Nancy Walls, who in addition to being on SNL, is also married to Steve Carell, who plays Michael, in real life.

 Michael is also seen critiquing the film Live Free Or Die Hard.
 In Season 7, Michael hires an excellent traveling salesman played by Timothy Olyphant...who was the villain in the aforementioned Die Hard film.

 In season 2, Michael can't help but yell "king of the world" (from Titanic) when he gets on a boat.
-In season six, Dunder-Mifflin is bought by the Sabre printer company owned by a woman named Jo who looks remarkably like Kathy Bates.
+In season six, Dunder Mifflin is bought by the Sabre printer company owned by a woman named Jo, played by Kathy Bates.

 In season 3, several of the staff make joke announcements when Dwight attempts to audio record a meeting in the conference room while Michael is away.
 Phyllis says "Oh, Jim Carrey just walked in!
 Dwight, get his autograph for Michael!"
 After Michael leaves in season 7, one of the applicants interviewed (the unnamed "Finger Lakes Guy") is played by Jim Carrey.
 (So Jim Carrey eventually DID walk into the conference room.
 Or did he?)